 Elk and Crab Surf ‘n’ Turf

-Making its debut in the early 1960’s, Surf ‘n’ Turf became a popular cliché on most steakhouse menus in the United States.
-A main course featuring two swanky ingredients from land and sea.
-Most often a grilled steak with a side of seafood that might include lobster, prawns, shrimp or crab.
-Although difficult to pinpoint where this extravagant combo was first plated – it still satisfies the steak and seafood connoisseur 60 years later.
+Making its debut in the early 1960s, Surf ‘n’ Turf quickly became a popular staple on steakhouse menus across the United States.
+The concept is simple: a main course featuring two indulgent ingredients—one from land, one from sea.
+Most often it pairs a perfectly grilled steak with seafood like lobster, prawns, shrimp, or crab.
+While the exact origin of this extravagant combination is hard to pinpoint, it’s still delighting steak and seafood lovers more than 60 years later.

-Now I’m ALL IN when it comes to dishing up a fresh combo of tender butterflied elk top sirloin steaks filled with a bright flavored crab meat stuffing.
-If you don’t have top sirloin on hand, don’t worry – slices of elk backstrap are a perfect substitute.
-The steps are simple: Cut, stuff, tie and brown – finishing in the oven to tender perfection.
-Slice and serve to satisfy the highest of expectations of the elk steak and seafood lover.
+I’m all in when it comes to serving a fresh, flavorful pairing: tender, butterflied elk top sirloin steaks stuffed with a bright and savory crab filling.
+No top sirloin on hand?
+Slices of elk backstrap work perfectly as a substitute.
+The steps are simple—cut, stuff, tie, and sear—then finish in the oven to tender perfection.
+Slice and serve to impress any elk steak and seafood lover at your table.

 Elk and Crab Surf ‘n’ Turf